ahopgood/Debendency/README.md

     * Default location of cache `~/debendency/cache`
     * Flag to specify location for the cache
     * Flag to delete download cache after use?
-  * Hide already installed packages - useful if you only need to know the dependencies that still need to be installed on a system
+  * Hide already installed packages
+    * Useful if you only need to know the dependencies that still need to be installed on a system
+    * Add command line flag
+    * Add command to check if installed
+    * Add integration tests
+    * Add unit tests
+    * Add interface to call to ensure model has installed boolean set
   * Salt output
     * Salt output tests
     * Important to remember here that only **offline** installers require dependencies
     * Online installer is only required for the **first** dependency, apt-get does everything else
+    * This can be modelled as:
+      * Map root method
+      * Map dependencies method
+      * With an option to using the dependencies template if no root template is specified
   * Puppet output